vanus-labs/docs/user-manual/connectors/source/http.md

  ```

 ### Verify the HTTP Source
-You can verify if the HTTP Source works properly by running the Display Sink connector and by sending a HTTP request.
+You can verify if the HTTP Source works properly by running the Display Sink Connector and by sending an HTTP request.

 :::tip
 Set the v_target as http://host.docker.internal:8081